-In the early 1880’s the town of Houstonville was located at the junction of Chartiers Creek and little Chartiers Creek There were no real churches in town at that time but a small group of Seceders met in a small brick building on the creek bank.
-This building stood on the site of the Templeton Feed Mill structure.
-This group met for only 10 to 12 years and disbanded.
+In the early 1880’s the town of Houstonville was located at the junction of Chartiers Creek and little Chartiers Creek.
+At that time, there were no real churches in the town.
+There was a small group of Seceders who met in a small brick building that stood on the site of the Templeton Feed Mill structure.
+The Seceders met for 10 - 12 years before disbanding.

 As the town increased in size, its needs for educational, moral, and spiritual guidance also increased.
-So, in May of 1884 a committee met with Chartiers Presbytery to make a request for organizing a United Presbyterian Church.
-However, this attempt failed because after canvassing the community it was decided that there was not enough support.
+In May of 1884 a committee met with Chartiers Presbytery to make a request for organizing a United Presbyterian Church.
+However, this attempt failed because there was not enough support from the community.

-Four more years passed.
-The village of Houstonville was outgrowing its schoolhouse.
+After four more years passed, the village of Houstonville was outgrowing its schoolhouse.
 Erection of a new building was necessary.
 The citizens requested that a second story be added and used as a town hall.
-The request was granted and the community canvassed for funds.
-The town hall would also solve the problem of a meeting place for a church.
-So in 1888, Presbytery was petitioned for permission to organize a church.
+The request was granted and the community started collecting funds for the new addition.
+Once completed, the town hall would also be used as a meeting place for a church.
+In 1888, the Presbytery was petitioned for permission to organize a church.
 A list of 82 names was submitted on June 14, at the Presbytery meeting being held at North Buffalo.
 A commission consisting of Rev. A. R. Anderson, D.D. and Elders Thomas Miller, William Giffin, and Johnson Agnew was established to effect the organization.

-On September 4, 1935, at a congregational meeting the call was extended to Rev. Evert L. Haney of Richmond, Kansas.
+At a congregational meeting on September 4, 1935, the call was extended to Rev. Evert L. Haney of Richmond, Kansas.
 On October 16, 1935, he took over as church pastor.
-All indebtedness of the church was dissolved and the mortgage was burned at a congregational dinner April 8, 1942, during his pastorate.
-Mr. Haney remained pastor until November 1, 1942, when he left to become Synodical Secretary in the Midwest.
+All indebtedness of the church was dissolved and the mortgage was burned at a congregational dinner on April 8, 1942, during his pastorate.
+Rev. Haney remained pastor until November 1, 1942, when he left to become Synodical Secretary in the Midwest.

 On October 12, 1943, Rev. J.B.
 Orth began his work as pastor of the Houston congregation.
 Rev. Orth left November 10, 1946, to take up work in another field.

-On March 23, 1947, Dr. E. V. Condron became minister and remained until his death on May 28, 1958.
+On March 23, 1947, Dr. Rev. E. V. Condron became pastor.
 Extensive repairs and remodeling of the sanctuary was done during his pastorate.
 Discussion in 1951, established a need for another educational unit.
-Therefore, at a meeting on September 17, 1952, the congregation voted to add on an educational wing and chapel to the church.
-This was completed and dedicated in 1959, adding a chapel, a large kitchen, Fellowship Hall, a family room, and a large second floor for classrooms.
-The church was undergoing rapid growth after WW II.
+At a meeting on September 17, 1952, the congregation voted to add on an Educational Wing and Chapel to the church.
+Dr. Rev. E. V. Condron remained pastor until his death on May 28, 1958.
+The church additions voted on in 1952 were completed and dedicated in 1959— adding a chapel, a large kitchen, fellowship hall, a family room, and a large second floor for classrooms.
+The church was undergoing rapid growth after WW II!

-In 1970 Rev. Samuel Lewis was called to the pulpit.
-Under his pastorate the Open Door Nursery began.
-The Meals on Wheels Program was begun under the direction of Virginia Craig, as our church turned toward Community Outreach.
+In 1970 Rev. Samuel Lewis was appointed as pastor.
+During his ministry, the Open Door Nursery was formed for preschoolers.
+As our church became more involved with the community, the Meals on Wheels Program was started under the direction of Virginia Craig.
 While Rev. Lewis was pastor a Christmas card was published featuring our sanctuary decorated for Christmas services.
 He remained with us until 1975.
-The Lewises now reside in Tyrone.
+The Lewises became residents in Tyrone.

-A new roof was put on the chapel in 2012 and the slate roof over the sanctuary was also replaced in 2012.
-The slates were then used by the Girlfriends to make painted Christmas plaques.
+A new roof was put on the chapel in 2012, as well as, a new slate roof installed over the sanctuary the same year.
+The old slates were used by the Girlfriends Group to make painted Christmas plaques.